 Several migration types require that you have an Azure account.
 These include Google Vault, PST, file server file share, and file server home directory migrations.
 In these migrations, data moves to Microsoft Azure Blob storage, then MigrationWiz transfers the data to the destination.

-The following guide covers some of the commonly asked questions about using Azure with MigrationWiz.
+The following guide covers some commonly asked questions about using Azure with MigrationWiz.
 It also provides links to external Microsoft documentation to assist in the setup and management of Azure.

 Resources